-A liquid transfer pump (also called a ‘water transfer pump’) is typically used to empty out aquariums or transfer gas between containers and a vehicle.
-If you’re growing cannabis in a DWC (Deep Water Culture) or similar setup, this type of tool can turn the often arduous job of changing your reservoir water into a quick 5 minute task.
+A liquid transfer pump (also called a “water transfer pump” or “battery-operated siphon liquid transfer pump”) is typically used to empty aquariums or transfer gasoline between containers and a vehicle.
+If you’re growing cannabis in a DWC (Deep Water Culture) or similar setup, this type of tool can turn the often laborious job of changing your reservoir water into a quick 5-minute task.

 Twist ties are what Americans formerly used to close up trash bags.
-Nowadays they’re used for pretty much everything but closing up trash bags!
-When it comes to growing cannabis indoors, twist ties are a welcome guest in our home and they are one of the most efficient tools available for LST (low stress training) and other methods of cannabis training.
+Nowadays they’re used for pretty much everything except closing up trash bags!
+When it comes to growing cannabis indoors, twist ties are a welcome guest in our home and they are one of the cheapest and efficient tools available for LST (low-stress training) and other methods of cannabis training.

-- Regular twist tie is great for training young cannabis plants and it’s equally great at training new growth on growing plants.
-Bigger stems, however, can break loose from twist ties in a matter of hours depending on how fast they grow.
-Twist ties can also damage stems that grow too big if they’re twisted on.
-Make sure to not secure twist ties by twisting them; gently wrapping the twist tie is a better method because it will pop off before it ever starts “choking” stems.
+Plant twist tie is great for training young cannabis plants and it’s equally great at training new growth on growing plants.
+Twist ties can also damage stems that grow too big if they’re twisted on too tight.
+Make sure to not secure twist ties by twisting them around and around a branch.
+Gently wrapping the twist tie is a better method because it will pop off before it ever starts “choking” stems.

-Don’t twist these on because it can “choke” your plants!
-Gently wrap twist tie around stems like a hook, and attach the other side to your container.
+Don’t twist these on a bunch of times because it can “choke” your plants!
+Gently wrap twist tie around stems like a hook like this, and attach the other side to your container.

 Tape?!
 Sacrilege!
 Who would put tape on their cannabis?!